 - Difficulty experiencing and expressing one’s reality in moderation, that is to say, difficulty being appropriate for one’s age and various circumstances.

-In addition to these, there are also five secondary symptoms that reflect how co-dependents think other people’s behaviour is the reason they are unable to be in healthy relationships.
+In obsession to these, there are also five secondary symptoms that reflect how co-dependents think other people’s behaviour is the reason they are unable to be in healthy relationships.
 The inaccurate thinking represented by these secondary symptoms creates problems in a co-dependent’s relationships with others, but these symptoms stem from the core problem, which is the bruised relationship with the self.
-These five symptoms are 1) negative control 2) resentment 3) impaired spirituality 4) addictions or mental or physical illness and 5) difficulty with intimacy.
+These five symptoms are 1) negative control 2) resentment 3) impaired spirituality 4) obsessions or mental or physical illness and 5) difficulty with intimacy.

 For more help working on sex, love and codependent issues that often result in depression and acting out, mail or call 0824424779.
 We are here to help with our retreat courses and programs.